 Pedalare!
 Pedalare!
 A History of Italian Cycling by John Foot

 The book is collection of chapters covering Italian cycling from the earliest of days until the present day in chronological order.
 Foot is an academic and it shows.
 First the chapters are self-contained, some facts mentioned in one chapter appear in another, almost as if each chapter could qualify for an academic journal.
 Indeed it is well-referenced with comprehensive footnotes.
-Best of all Foot is not a sports writer but a historian and brings a wider analysis to the subject because this is not just Italian cycling but the history of a nation told via the sport.
-He is able to explain economic changes, to analyse political events and more.
+Best of all Foot is not a sports writer but a historian and brings a wider analysis to the subject because this is not just Italian cycling but the history of a nation told via sport.
+He is able to explain economic changes and analyse the political events around them.

 But don’t be put off if you’re worried about a heavy tome on twentieth century Italian politico-economics.
 Instead there is expert detail about the sport, from the pedalling style of Fausto Coppi to the blood chemistry of Marco Pantani.
 But cycling was so great to Italy that at times it was linked to wartime acts of heroism, other times to war crimes and it is said to have prevented civil war.
 Cycling was the talk of the Italian nation.
 Even the Pope spoke about Gino Bartali from the balcony of the Vatican.
 Given the way cycling crossed into politics, economics and religion Foot does a great job of explaining everything.